OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 How Much Life Insurance Do You Really Need?

-Life insurance is not about you; it is about the people who depend on your income.
-The question “how much life insurance do I need?” is one of the most critical financial planning questions, yet most Indians are dramatically under-insured.
-According to IRDAI data, the average sum assured per life insurance policy in India is approximately Rs 10-12 lakh, while the recommended cover for a typical salaried individual with a family is 15-20 times their annual income, which for someone earning Rs 12 lakh per year would be Rs 1.8-2.4 crore.
+Life insurance is not about you.
+It is about the people who depend on your income to maintain their quality of life, repay debts, fund education, and secure their retirement.
+The question of how much life insurance you need is one of the most critical financial planning decisions an Indian family can make, yet most Indians are dramatically under-insured.
+According to IRDAI data, the average sum assured per life insurance policy in India is approximately Rs 10-12 lakh.
+For a typical salaried professional earning Rs 15 lakh annually with a family, the recommended cover using a needs-based approach is Rs 2.5-4 crore — a gap of 20-30 times.

 The Three Pillars of Life Cover Calculation